Common COVID-19 Questions: Will deferring my loan repayments affect my credit score?

 Can a default be recorded on my credit report during the deferral support period?

 Your lender will not list defaults on your credit report if you have been granted or have requested hardship assistance with them due to the pandemic.

 Will my credit score be impacted after the payment deferral period?

 If you miss your repayments after your agreed support period with your lender, it could negatively impact your credit score.
 If you have concerns about meeting your repayments after the COVID-19 support period, make sure you communicate this to your lender to work out other arrangements.

 Want to know more information about COVID-19?

-You can visit the Australian Retail Credit Association’s consumer website, CreditSmart, to get a more comprehensive overview of the credit reporting practice and industry approach during this crisis.
+You can visit the Australian Retail Credit Association’s consumer website, CreditSmart, or the Australian Banking Association website, to get a more comprehensive overview of the credit reporting practice and industry approach during this crisis.